AI Use Cases/Professional Services

 Revenue & Operational Impact

-The downstream impact is measurable: win rates on qualified opportunities drop 12-18% when proposals take longer than 48 hours to submit, and firms lose an average of 8-12% of potential project margin because sales teams don't have real-time visibility into which consultants are available, what their utilization rates are, or whether the deal's scope fits the firm's delivery model.
-Slow lead qualification also forces resource managers into reactive scheduling, creating the burnout and under-utilization cycle that depresses firm-wide utilization rates below the 70-75% benchmark.
+The downstream impact shows up in two places you already track: win rate and margin.
+Proposals that sit for days while capacity gets confirmed lose to faster competitors, and deals get scoped without real-time visibility into which consultants are available, what their utilization looks like, or whether the work fits the firm's delivery model - so margin leaks before the engagement even starts.
+Slow lead qualification also forces resource managers into reactive scheduling, creating the burnout and under-utilization cycle that drags firm-wide utilization below the targets your partners set.

 Why Generic Tools Fail